dbacademy/demo-repo/README.md

 ## Demo-repo
-This is Git Demo Project
+This is Git Demo Project for actions

 ## Local Developmenet instructions